datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 ![Assignment 5 - Logging]({{site.baseurl}}/assets/images/task 5-2-3- split screen.gif)

 You can experiment with the logging parameters in `main.py`.
-If you remove the filename, then your logs will appear in the terminal.
+If you remove the filename, then your logs will appear in the Terminal.
 If you change the level parameter from  `logging.INFO` into `logging.ERROR`, then your INFO logs are not appearing anymore.
-In conclusion, we recommend you to use the `logging` module instead of `print()` for  more complex code that you write, as it will help you diagnose problems more easily.
+In conclusion, we recommend you to use the `logging` module instead of `print()` for more complex code that you write, as it helps you diagnose problems more easily.

 We now have our web server in place, which fetches fresh data about the most current COVID situation and forwards that to the web browser.
-Still, this is not very compelling  way of presenting this data.
-That will be the goal of Step 3 - Data Visualization.
+Still, this is not a compelling way of presenting this data.
+That is the goal of Step 3 - Data Visualization.

 [Check the code on Replit](https://repl.it/@IO1075/step2)